nn1043/comp424/README.md

 their own sequences.
 The examples currently supported are join(), split(), upper(), and lower().
 In-line documentation is completed.
 The code is in regulation with pycodestyle.

-user_interface.py - This program is a work-in-progress improvement on my task_manager() function, which is used as a text-based user interface.
+user_interface.py - This program is an improvement on my task_manager() function, which is used as a text-based user interface.
 The goal is to preserve code lines while improving programmer functionality.
-Will be implemented into the next major project once completed.
+Will be used as my standard UI for all text-based Python programs.
+No in-line documentation exists.
+The code is in regulation with pycodestyle.